H0rseradish/shapefiles-three-practising/readme.md

 ## Use of chatgpt:

 ### Refactoring:
-Hi chat, I am refactoring my spaghetti three.js app into modules/classes.
+Q. Hi chat, I am refactoring my spaghetti three.js app into modules/classes.
 There is a single huge file of  geojson data that I fetching and using to draw geometries - they are fields on a farm, 21 in total.
 I will need to have these fiels separately in my app to do various things with them.
 At the moment I am doing everything within the fetch.
-How do I separate this out into a class so my geojson fields are available wherever I want them? (sic)
+How do I separate this out into a class so my geojson fields are available wherever I want them?

+**In the end, I only used lines 40 - 42 from below!**

 #### Code Suggested by chatgpt:
 // FieldManager.js